grumlimited/geocalc/README.md

 Geocalc is a simple java library aimed at doing arithmetics with Earth coordinates.
 It is designed to be simple to embed in your existing applications and easy to use.
-Geocalc can
+Geocalc can:

 1. Calculate the distance between to coordinates
 2. Find a point at X distance from a standpoint, given a bearing